 Next, WestJet stands out for their accommodation of "working dogs," offering the option to purchase an adjacent seat.

-Our survey showed that WestJet is particularly popular among owners of larger dogs, with one respondent specifically noting, "WestJet allows me to purchase a second seat for my working dog, which makes travel so much more comfortable for both of us."
+Our survey showed that WestJet is particularly popular among owners of larger dogs, with one respondent specifically noting, "WestJet allows me to purchase a second seat for my working dog, which makes travel so much more comfortable for both of us.
+Plus the flight attendant helping us board was so nice!"
 This airline also appears in our list of airlines that accommodate large dogs in-cabin, making it a versatile choice for many Canadian dog owners.

 Planning a European vacation with your canine companion?
 European airlines tend to have some distinct differences from their North American counterparts when it comes to pet travel.